bionicdl-sustech/DeepClawBenchmark/doc/deepclawdoc/docs/data.md

-# data
+## data

-All kinds of public datasets for benchamrking purposes.
+Deepclaw maintains a collection of public datasets for benchamrking purposes.

 ## MNIST
 The MNIST database is a handwritten digits data set, has a training set of 60,000 examples, and a test set of 10,000 examples.
 The digits have been size-normalized and centered in a fixed-size image (28x28).
 There are 4 files in the dateset: training set images, training set labels, test set images, and test set labels.
 See more details and download in [here](http://yann.lecun.com/exdb/mnist/).